A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 A pipe video inspection camera is a flexible, waterproof camera used to visually inspect the inside of sewer lines, identifying clogs, cracks, root intrusion, and corrosion.

 Home inspectors or licensed plumbers use these tools during sewer inspections to detect problems without excavation.
 The camera feeds real-time video to a monitor, helping pinpoint the exact location and nature of any issue in the pipe system.
+A passage of the inspection is valid for two years before needing reinspection.

 What is a Crawler Camera?